 You’ve likely heard that 50% of married people in the U.S. get divorced.
 You might also think, “That won’t happen to us.”
 Or maybe the thought of a prenup sends you into a spiral.
 It’s not fun to think you could get divorced, after all.
 Couples don’t marry each other with the intention of divorce, but it happens.
 But don’t look at a prenup as doom and gloom – it’s just a security measure.
 If you don’t have a prenup, you’re at risk for financial troubles such as debt.
-For added peace of mind, here’s what to consider when preparing a prenup.
+For added peace of mind, here’s what we, as a nonprofit credit counseling agency, recommend you consider when preparing a prenup.

 Why is a Prenup Important?

 Divorce is already fraught with difficulties such as tension, disruption of routine, and custody agreements.
 A prenup makes a divorce less contentious by outlining financial expectations.
 This helps prevent any surprises or drawn-out arguments over assets in the event of divorce.
 Nobody wants more drama.